CivMC/Civ/README.md

 ### Containers
 A docker compose stack is provided to help test containers built from this repo.
-To start the stack, run the following command:
+To start the stack, run the following commands:

+1. `gradle :ansible:build`
-`docker compose up --build`.
+2. `docker compose up`

 Please note that this stack is NOT suitable for production use.

 Container data (world, logs, etc.) are mounted at [./containers/data](./containers/data).